Zaki978/Project-Portfolio/README.md

 # Project Portfolio

 ### About Me
 Welcome!
-I'm Zaki, a recent grauduate student from Georgetown University that is passionate about data and is seeking a full-time position as a data analyst, or a position requiring data analysis techniques.
-This page is my data portfolio which showcases my experience and skills in data analysis, visualization and programming as outlined below.
+I'm Zaki, a recent graduate from Georgetown University with a passion for data and using data to drive informed decision-making.
+I am seeking a full-time role as a data analyst or in a position leveraging data analysis techniques.
+This portfolio highlights my experience and skills in data analysis, visualization, and programming, as detailed below.

 #### Technical Skills: SQL, Tableau, Python (Pandas, Matplotlib and Seaborn libraries) and Excel